vladimir-d/BoxView/README.md

 ![BoxView layout scheme image](https://github.com/vladimir-d/BoxView/blob/master/Docs/Images/boxLayout.png?raw=true)

-It may look complicated, but all these values are zero by default, so only explisitly set values are contributing in actual paddings.
+It may look complicated, but all these values are zero by default, so only explicitly set values are contributing in actual paddings.

 BoxItem creation methods can be chained: